 By BRIAN CLOWES (Editor’s Note: Brian Clowes has been director of research and training at Human Life International since 1995.
-For an electronic copy of this article with footnotes, e-mail him at firstname.lastname@example.org.) + + + “Surveys in many countries consistently show that most Catholics believe that decisions of conscience about…Continue Reading
+For an electronic copy of chapter 21 of The Facts of Life, “Contraception,” e-mail him at firstname.lastname@example.org.) + + + “Surveys in many countries consistently show that most Catholics believe that decisions of conscience about…Continue Reading

 By FR.
 JOHN FLYNN, LC (Editor’s Note: Fr.
 John Flynn, LC, wrote this commentary for ZENIT News Agency.
 Fr.
 Flynn, a regular ZENIT contributor, holds degrees from the University of New South Wales and from the Pontifical Gregorian University.
 (ZENIT made Fr.
 Flynn’s essay available; all rights reserved.) + + + Great Britain’s Equality and…Continue Reading

 By JAMES LIKOUDIS In a previous article (see The Wanderer, February 26, 2015, p.
 6A) attention was focused on the ecclesiological views of the Metropolitan Hilarion (Aleyev) of Volokolamsk, one of the most important Russian Orthodox bishops as chairman of the Department for External Affairs of the Moscow Patriarchate.
 In an important speech delivered at…Continue Reading